27th May, 2019

-This is because mistakes happen, but also because you want to take your time in choosing the correct software for your needs.
+This is because mistakes happen, but also because you want to take your time in choosing the correct payroll software for your needs.

 STP-ready software exists at all levels of business software, catering for businesses of just a couple of employees to many thousands.

 If you are one of the 700,000 small businesses yet to become STP-compliant, and you have less than four employees, chances are you’ll need only the most straightforward, low-cost payroll solution to get you started.

 Luckily, these options are available, and are on the market for as little as $10 per month.